modelica/newsletter/_2020-02/Simcenter_Amesim_Modelica_Editor_20202.md

 With the Black-box button you can hide all your internal variables, thus avoiding to reveal your intellectual property or know-how.

 With the internal variables filter button you can write directly the pattern of the variables to be exposed in accordance with the GLOB patterns specification.
-For example if you type <i>name*</i> in the dedicated text field, all the variables beginning with "name" will be exposed for the simulation phase.
+For example if you type <i>name*</i> in the dedicated text field, all the variables beginning with <i>name</i> will be exposed for the simulation phase.
 If you type <i>x* y*</i>, all the internal variables beginning with <i>x</i> or <i>y</i> will be exposed.

 See the below example showing how a Modelica model made with the BuildSysPro library has been filtered by using the following pattern: <i>ParoiNord*</i> <i>ParoiSud*</i>